PatelN123/Digital-Support-Notes/Presentations/IT qualifications/slides.md

 - 93% said they would recommend a family member or friend earn this qualification

 This qulification includes Hardware, Networking, Software troubleshooting, Operating systems, and more!

+- This course has a Core 1 and Core 2 part and a 90 minute time limit on each.
+- This course has a fee of $219
 <br>

 </div>